 50 Things a Girl Can Learn From Audrey Hepburn

-The beauty and elegance of Audrey Hepburn was almost too good to be true.
+The beauty and elegance of Audrey Hepburn were almost too good to be true.
 Her classy yet bold sense of style made her one of Hollywood's greatest fashion icons.
 Not only did she grace the stages of film and theater, but her glamor extended into real life as well, where she was a role model and philanthropist.

 Audrey left us girls a long list of lessons for how to live life with style.
 Here are my top 50.

 1. “For beautiful eyes, look for the good in others; for beautiful lips, speak only words of kindness; and for poise, walk with the knowledge that you are never alone.”

 2. Class outshines trash.
 Many less tasteful women have stolen the stage for small lengths of time, but Audrey outlasted them all with poise and grace.
 A tramp may grab men's attention for a day, but a lady will win everyone's respect and adoration for a lifetime.

 3. Black turtlenecks never go out of style.